argonne-lcf/ai-science-training-series/06_distributedTraining/README.md

-# Distributed trainng
+# Distributed trainng on Supercomputer

-# Distributed training with Horovod
 Led by Huihuo Zheng from ALCF (<huihuo.zheng@anl.gov>)

 **Goal of this tutorial**